 We’re sorry, this solution has been discontinued.

-See alternatives in the POLICING category section of our site.
+See alternatives in the Law Enforcement & Public Safety category section of our site.

-Purpose: This assessment provides a comprehensive evaluation of law enforcement officer (LEO) candidates so that you can judge the candidates’ fitness for law enforcement duties as well as whether they would make solid, reliable employees.
+Purpose: The Law Enforcement Officer Comprehensive Assessment assessment provides a comprehensive evaluation of law enforcement officer (LEO) candidates so that you can judge the candidates’ fitness for law enforcement duties as well as whether they would make solid, reliable employees.
 Desirable traits include candidates who:

 - Come to work everyday